mfdii/katacoda-scenarios/sysdig-workshop-example0/step3.md

 2103 01:51:56.382110380 1 nginx (4486) > recvfrom fd=3(<4t>172.19.0.1:36688->172.19.0.2:80) size=1024
 2104 01:51:56.382113366 1 nginx (4486) < recvfrom res=78 data=GET / HTTP/1.1..Host: localhost:8080..User-Agent: curl/7.47.0..Accept: */*.... tuple=NULL
 ```

-We see the same set of events as we saw when we ran `sysdig -r nginx.scap proc.name = nginx`{{execute}}.
-That's because there's only one process running inside of our container.
-We see nginx `accept` the IP connection, then read from the connection using `recvfrom`.
+Looking at the snippet above, we see nginx `accept` the IP connection, then read from the connection using `recvfrom`.
 We see the `recvfrom` function exit (or return) and the HTTP request in the data argument.
 For instance, we can see the `User-Agent` is set to `curl/7.47.0`.